thomshib/alexa-controlled-smart-home-lab/Exercise3/readme.md

 - Open the Serial Monitor, and watch for the output.
 The NodeMCU board should connect with wifi access point.
 Take a note of the IP Address of the NodeMCU as printed on the screen
 - Now browse the above printed IP Address on your laptop to open the web page.
-The web page should display 4 buttons and 2 labels for temperature and humidity
+The web page should display 4 buttons and a label each for temperature and humidity
-    > __Note__: Esure your laptop and NodeMCU board are connected to the same WIFI network.
+    > __Note__: Ensure your laptop and NodeMCU board are connected to the same WIFI network.